brenthompson2/Compiler-Construction/README.md

 #### Using the Transy Compiler

-On Ubuntu: navigate to the directory with the `Compiler` executable and type `./Compiler <fileName>`
+On Ubuntu: The Transy Compiler but first be Compiled.
+Then, navigate the terminal to the directory with the `Compiler` executable and type `./Compiler <fileName>`

 Flags: